ZaitsevY/BrotherLink/GUIDE.md

 After device is connected to your home WiFi, your notebook/smartphone/etc can now leave ESP8266 and return to your home WiFi.
 The address of the device in your home network becomes "sesp8266" (http://sesp8266).
-If the latter doesn't work for you, you'll have to get the device's IP-address from your WiFi router.
+If the latter doesn't work for you, you'll have to get the device's IP-address from your WiFi router.<br>
 ![WiFi Settings](/Web_WiFi.png)

 ## DesignaKnit configuration